 |Humanities (Psychology, Sociology, Political Science, Religion, Ethics, Foreign Language, Anthropology)||9||13.5|

 Submit a jpeg file picture of yourself to email@example.com

-Experience is not required but is benificial during the interview process.
+Healthcare experience is not required but may be benificial during the interview process.